 Step 2: Cut out the felt.
 Cut out three pieces of felt: two identically sized shapes in brown felt and a slightly smaller version of the design in an “icing” color.

 Step 3: Stitch on the “icing”.
 Stitch the smaller “icing” colored shape onto one of the brown shapes, using an overcast stitch or running stitch in a matching thread.
 If you’re new to hand stitching, basically I just take a sewing needle with knotted thread and bring it up through the back of the felt near the edge of the icing colored felt.
 I leave a few mm gap for the stitch before bringing the thread back down to the back of the felt, where the icing color meets the cook color felt.
 This will make a small stitch (see photos below).
 I repeat this all the way around.
-I try to keep my stitches parallel to each other and as straight and uniform as possible – it gets easier with practise.
+I try to keep my stitches parallel to each other and as straight and uniform as possible – it gets easier with practice.

 I’ve never tried it, but you could also try gluing the icing on – just make sure that the glue is applied to the edges and doesn’t interfere with stitching of the beads in the next step.
 When you’re done stitching on the icing, you will have something like this: